Edward Villiers (1620–1689): Career

 In 1661, he was appointed Governor of Tynemouth Castle, a post he held until 1687.
 His most significant reward was the appointment of Frances Villiers as governess to Mary and Anne, daughters of the Duke of York and his first wife Anne Hyde.
 In November 1677, three of his daughters accompanied Mary to the Netherlands when she married William of Orange, while in February 1678 Charles agreed to support him in the Franco-Dutch War.
 Villiers was colonel of one of the regiments raised for the war, its officers including his two sons and son-in-law John Berkeley, 4th Viscount Fitzhardinge.
 The conflict ended in August 1678 before these troops saw active service and the regiment disbanded in early 1679.

 Since Charles had no legitimate children, the heir was his Catholic brother James; from 1679 to 1681, English politics was dominated by the Exclusion Crisis, an attempt to bar him from the throne.
 Villiers remained loyal, and was rewarded with an appointment as Knight Marshal in 1681, a profitable legal position.
 Elizabeth Villiers began a relationship with William in 1680, and when James became king in February 1685, it was widely publicised, allegedly to cause divisions with Princess Mary, James' heir until the birth of James Francis Edward Stuart in June 1688.
 Forced to return to London, Elizabeth was allowed back to the Netherlands when Villiers interceded on her behalf, and the affair reportedly continued until 1695, when she married her cousin George Hamilton, 1st Earl of Orkney.

-Like the vast majority, Villiers supported William when he landed at Torbay and deposed James in November 1688 Glorious Revolution; his son later served both William and Anne as Lord Chamberlain.
-The date of his death is not certain, but he died in Richmond, Surrey and was buried in Westminster Abbey on 2 July 1689.
+Like the vast majority, Villiers supported William when he landed at Torbay and deposed James in the Glorious Revolution of November 1688; his son later served both William and Anne as Lord Chamberlain.
+The date of his death is not certain, but he died in Richmond, Surrey, and was buried in Westminster Abbey on 2 July 1689.